Georjane/restaurant-page/README.md

-# restaurant-page
+# Restaurant-page
 In this project, we continue practicing DOM manipulation by dynamically rendering a simple restaurant homepage.DOM elements were created using JavaScript but styling was done in a separate CSS file.
 The project has a menu and contact page too.
 We made use of the following:

 - DOM Manipulation with JavaScript
 - Use of JavaScript functions